Viora-app/viora.github.io/README.md

 ### Content
-This repository contains the code for the Viora website, a decentralized music streaming platform.
+This repository contains the code for the Viora website, a decentralized music crowdfunding platform.

 ### Contributors: